usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Remote
 (*In the context of remote authentication or remote transaction*) An information exchange between network-connected devices where the information cannot be reliably protected end-to-end by a single organization's security controls.

-> Note: Any information exchange across the Internet is considered remote.

 #### Replay Attack
 An attack in which the attacker is able to replay previously captured messages (between a legitimate claimant and a verifier) to masquerade as that claimant to the verifier or vice versa.